tstreet24/Street_Portfolio/README.md

 ## Data
 * Closing prices of S&P 500 stocks over two years (from 2022-01-22 to 2024-01-21), procured from Yahoo Finance using the API.
-* Manually created and labeled a diverse set of user queries, using ChatGPT for question permutations
+* Manually created and labeled a diverse set of user queries, using ChatGPT for question permutations.

 ## Tools and Methods
-* Tools: Python (TensorFlow, Keras, arch, Pandas, NumPy)
+* **Tools:** Python (TensorFlow, Keras, arch, Pandas, NumPy)
-* Methods: LSTMs, GARCH, Transformers, Walk forward validation, Slot-Filling, Text-to-SQL Parsing
+* **Methods:** LSTMs, GARCH, Transformers, Walk forward validation, Slot-Filling, Text-to-SQL Parsing

 ## Pre-Processing
 * Min-max normalization of closing stock prices